Vietnam.vn - Nền tảng quảng bá Việt Nam

 The delegation visited and worked with the Paris City Planning Agency.

 On the OECD side, the representative of the Center for Enterprises, Regions and Cities of this organization welcomed the city delegation to discuss with OECD experts and introduced the OECD Program on Smart Cities and Sustainable Development, with 3 main objectives: Redefining the concept of "Smart City", Measuring the effectiveness of smart cities, the results of technology application, Building policy recommendations for the government on smart and sustainable city development.
-During the exchange, the two sides shared about the necessity of people's participation and consensus in digital transformation projects of cities, the major challenges of the digital transformation process in the current context.
+During the exchange, the two sides shared about the necessity of people's participation and consensus in digital transformation projects of cities, the major challenges of digital transformation in the current context.

 In addition, the OECD representative also highlighted the challenge of combining digital transformation and ecological transformation.
 Accordingly, digital transformation can contribute to promoting ecological transformation with new technologies that help save energy and digital traffic.
 However, digital transformation infrastructure also creates challenges for ecological transformation because it consumes a lot of energy.
 This raises the issue of developing renewable energy to supply electricity for digital infrastructure operations.